-While the economic recovery is ongoing in Spain and the European Union, several risks, both external and internal, could materialise and have an adverse impact to their economic prospects.
+While the economic recovery is ongoing in Spain, in Portugal and in the EU, several risks, both external and internal, could materialise and have an adverse impact to their economic prospects.
 In that case, the economic situation could deteriorate and adversely affect the Group's business, financial condition and results of operations.